IlliniHyperloopComputing/Pod/Simulation/README.md

 * ?:<Varname> will print out the value of the readable variable defined after the colon
 * ?\* will print out a debug status of all the internal states used by the simulation

+##### Fake operator
+Sometimes you want to fake send a value to the pod, this can be done by setting the value of a variable as normal, but prefacing it with the $ symbol.
+> $v=4

+This will tell the pod that the current velocity is 4m/s.
+The 3 terms this can be done with are x,v, and a.
+If you wish to stop lying, you can reset it by just using the Fake operator and the varname:
+> $x #This stops faking the value of distance
 ##### Delete Block operator
 Sometimes, you only want a block to execute once.
 Often the same == condition will return true within the space of a few milliseconds.
 Which could result in the block executing over a hundred times.
 To reduce this risk, placing a ^ symbol inside a block will mark it for deletion, resulting in that block __never__ executing again.
 ##### Failure operator